danijelos/Aufgabe-Annalect/README.md

 - Loaded source_segment.csv in the backend (flask_backend.py).
 - Provided JSON test files with the request for comparison in the flask_call.ipynb.
 5. Containerization of New Logic:
-- Containerized the updated logic, but encountered long loading times during containerization (up to 40 minutes).
+- Containerized the updated logic.
 - Copied source_segmentation.csv into the container for accessibility.